-- Coordination: Staff will coordinate with state and local officials to identify segments of roadways and/or bridges that require overlays, rehabilitation, and other preservation methods. - Preservation Programs: Staff will work with local parishes to create systematic, multi-year programs for conducting preservation on Federal-Aid roadways. - Performance Measures: Pavement and bridge condition targets were adopted by the RPC in March of 2023 (FY 23).
-RPC will work with FHWA, the state, and local governments toward achievement of these targets, and will include progress in an annual report in spring of CY 2024.
+- Coordination: Staff will coordinate with state and local officials to identify segments of roadways and/or bridges that require overlays, rehabilitation, and other preservation methods. - Preservation Programs: Staff will work with local parishes to create systematic, multi-year programs for conducting preservation on Federal-Aid roadways. - Performance Measures: Pavement and bridge condition targets were adopted by the TPC in March of 2023 (FY 23).
+Staff will work with FHWA, the state, and local governments toward achievement of these targets.
+The report for FY 23 will be completed in Q1 as part of the Annual Report (MC-3C).